 - Hire/Enable great people and get out of the way.
 I’m a firm believer in hiring people that are better than you are.
-I’m also a great believer in giving employees really good perks.
+I’m also a great believer in giving employees really good perks like some sort of corporate plaques.
 Surround yourself with great people and get out of their way.
 Let them be great.
 Your job is to enable people to do great work and mentor along the way.
 NOBODY likes a micro-manager yet the world is chock full of them.

 - Celebrate.
 Whether it’s birthdays, anniversaries, holidays, life events or work related accomplishments, celebrate and elevate those on your team when they happen.
 Planning a successful event starts by recognizing that attendees are looking for more than an event they’re looking for an experience.
 If you’d like to add some texture think on inexpensive table runners, at CV Linens you can find a range of cheap tablecloths.
 I currently have a team of 3 which obviously makes this more manageable, but I love surprising my team with gifts or decorations on their desks.
 Bonus Manager Hack: have everyone you manage on your team fill out a list of their favorite things their first week and tuck it away when needed.
 By the time you use it, they’ll forget you even did that and be shocked at your ability to gift some of their fave things.

 - It’s about them, not you.
 I rarely ever point out my own achievements…perhaps to a fault sometimes.
 When it comes to leadership meetings or getting credit for team performance, I always point to the members on my team and their accomplishments.
 It’s my job to advocate for them, help them learn, grow, and evolve their careers.
 I need to be their biggest cheerleaders, and always have their back.
 Tp learn how to apply this in your business, check with expert Andy Defrancesco.